jwseo720414/ConsoleApp8/README.md

 Setup and Start-up

   1. Open project in Visual Studio
+  2. Right click on the project ConsoleApp8 in the solution explorer section right hand side of Visual Studio.
+  3. Select Property and change the framework which might be set to .Net 6.0 or Newer to older version .Net Core 3.1.
-  2. Run the project (Main method is in Program.cs)
+  4. Run the project (Main method is in Program.cs)

 # What is this? 🤔
 Console application for community library system to manage Movie DVDs.
 Designed and created efficient algorithms to perform the task in the smallest number of operations as in time complexity.